Mathematics

-Mathematics is essential in the natural sciences, engineering, medicine, finance, computer science and the social sciences.
-Although mathematics is extensively used for modeling phenomena, the fundamental truths of mathematics are independent from any scientific experimentation.
+Mathematics is essential in the natural sciences, engineering, medicine, finance, computer science, and the social sciences.
+Although mathematics is extensively used for modeling phenomena, the fundamental truths of mathematics are independent of any scientific experimentation.
 Some areas of mathematics, such as statistics and game theory, are developed in close correlation with their applications and are often grouped under applied mathematics.
-Other areas are developed independently from any application (and are therefore called pure mathematics), but often later find practical applications.
-The problem of integer factorization, for example, which goes back to Euclid in 300 BC, had no practical application before its use in the RSA cryptosystem, now widely used for the security of computer networks.
+Other areas are developed independently from any application (and are therefore called pure mathematics) but often later find practical applications.

 Historically, the concept of a proof and its associated mathematical rigour first appeared in Greek mathematics, most notably in Euclid's Elements.
-Since its beginning, mathematics was essentially divided into geometry and arithmetic (the manipulation of natural numbers and fractions), until the 16th and 17th centuries, when algebra and infinitesimal calculus were introduced as new areas.
-Since then, the interaction between mathematical innovations and scientific discoveries has led to a rapid lockstep increase in the development of both.
+Since its beginning, mathematics was primarily divided into geometry and arithmetics (the manipulation of natural numbers and fractions) until the 16th and 17th centuries, when algebra and infinitesimal calculus were introduced as new fields.
+Since then, the interaction between mathematical innovations and scientific discoveries has led to a correlated increase in the development of both.
 At the end of the 19th century, the foundational crisis of mathematics led to the systematization of the axiomatic method, which heralded a dramatic increase in the number of mathematical areas and their fields of application.
-The contemporary Mathematics Subject Classification lists more than 60 first-level areas of mathematics.
+The contemporary Mathematics Subject Classification lists more than sixty first-level areas of mathematics.